It is the elevation of the intracranial pressure due to the alteration of the mechanisms regulating the intracranial pressure.

 The importance of the onset of intracranial hypertension is not limited to the initial traumatic or hemorrhagic event.

-The initial event causes physical distortion and nerve tissue damage or an increase in pressure within a single compartment.
+The initial event causes physical distortion, nerve tissue damage, or increased pressure within a single compartment.
 Additional vascular and tissue damage may occur.

 This phenomenon, known as secondary brain injury, occurs for hours or days after the initial brain injury.